Top 10 Considerations for a New Office Plan

 Time to move or expand into a new office?
 Use a scientific approach to creating your new office plan.
 The following seven-point guide to planning your ideal office layout will help your employees work more productively than ever, at the same time, laying a foundation for future business growth.

-Office space planning is experiencing significant changes.
-More companies are moving away from fixed offices and cubicles to the “open office” plan.
+Furniture space planning is experiencing significant changes.
+More companies are moving away from fixed offices and office cubicles to the “open office” plan.
 Employers implementing these new or remodeled open office layouts are hoping for quick, tangible results from their investment.
-The most common goals being:
+The most common goals are:

-1. Understand Your Actual Office Space Planning Requirementsnew office plan
+1. Understand Your Actual Office Space Planning Requirements

 If you are deciding on a new office or remodeling your existing layout, start by writing the top three reasons (in order of priority) for this decision.